CookieCat45/AHIT-APRandomizer/README.md

 # Info
 This mod, at the moment, is entirely proof-of-concept.
 There will likely be many bugs, impossible seeds, and other issues.
 Regardless, you can still set it up and play if you are curious or wish to help with beta-testing.

+Currently, no DLC content is shuffled.
+Only the base game chapters (1-5) work.